ratwolfzero/hopalong_python/README.md

 #### Total Hit Count

-The sum of all elements in the Density Heatmap Matrix > 0 equals the total number of hits on pixels, which corresponds to the number of trajectory points **N** and the number of iterations **n** with each iteration contributing at least one "hit" to the heatmap.
+The sum of all elements in the Density Heatmap Matrix > 0 equals the total number of hits on pixels, which corresponds to the number of trajectory points **N** and the number of iterations **n**, with each iteration contributing at least one "hit" to the heatmap.

 $$
 \sum_{u=0}^{W-1} \sum_{v=0}^{H-1} D_{uv} = N